Climate-Index-AI/climate-data-science-project-plan/README.md

-# Climate Economics Data Science
+# Climate Data Science

 ## Project Overview

-### Title

-Climate Economics Data Science

 ### Objective

 Convert published research, and research data trails into deterministic and probabilistic algorithms and imputations relating to climate change and prediction of asset pricing.
 Encode those algorithms in Python.
-The goal is to apply these algorithms to real use cases for commercial real estate assets, securities, and bonds, given new independent variable inputs.

-### Background

-With increasing climate variability, understanding the impact of climate on asset pricing is crucial for investors.
-This project leverages published research and datasets to create algorithms that can be applied to predict asset pricing based on climate change data.

-## Project Scope

-### Problem Statement

-Climate change has a significant economic impact on commercial real estate (CRE) assets, investment portfolios, and capital markets, but little is yet known about how climate change affects the performance of these assets.
-This project aims to bridge this knowledge gap by converting research data trails into deterministic and probabilistic algorithms that describe the causal relationship between climate change and asset pricing.

 ### Deliverables